skycoin/skywire/docs/skywire_forwarding.md

-# Skywire forwarding
+# Proxy Ports Over Skywire

-## Register http server for forwarding
-In order to for other visors to connect to the http server we need to register it via either the CLI or directly via the RPC.
+## `skywire-cli fwd`

+To forward ports over skywire, register the port via the CLI

 ### CLI
 CLI can be used if you do not want to make any changes to the code of the http server or if it is written in another language.

 - Register
-    `skywire-cli skyfwd register -l <local-port>`
+    `skywire-cli fwd -p <local-port>`
     Register a local port to be accessed by remote visors

 - deregister
-    `skywire-cli skyfwd deregister -l <local-port>`
+    `skywire-cli fwd -d <local-port>`
     Deregister a local port to be accessed by remote visors

 - ls-ports
-    `skywire-cli skyfwd ls-ports`
+    `skywire-cli fwd -l`
     List all registered ports

 ### RPC

-RPC can be used to register and deregister within the http server code so that the process is automatic.
+RPC can be used for integration with applications to register and deregister within the http server code so that the process is automatic.
 First create a RPC client conn to the local visor

 ```
 func client() (visor.API, error) {
 	const rpcDialTimeout = time.Second * 5